josecollazzi/firefluguarani/README.md

 # firefluguarani
-A tutorial of how to implement support Guarani in flutter with firebase
+A tutorial of how to support Guarani language in flutter with firebase ui

 In the material app